galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .hands_on}

 > ### {% icon details %} PanCancer Aberrant Pathway Activity Analysis `within_disease_analysis.py` inputs
->    - \--genes 	Comma separated string of HUGO symbols for target genes or targenes_list.csv file
+>    - \--genes: Comma separated string of HUGO symbols for target genes or targenes_list.csv file
->    - \--diseases 	Comma separated diseases list in a file
+>    - \--diseases: Comma separated string of disease types/TCGA acronyms for classifier
->    - \--alphas 	The alphas for parameter sweep
+>    - \--alphas: Comma separated string of alphas to test in pipeline
->    - \--l1_ratios 	The l1 ratios for parameter sweep
+>    - \--l1_ratios: Comma separated string of l1 parameters to test
->    - \--remove_hyper 	Remove hypermutated samples
+>    - \--remove_hyper: Remove hypermutated samples
->    - \--alt_folder 	String of location to classification folder extending to individual diseases
+>    - \--alt_folder: String of location to classification folder extending to individual diseases
->    - \--x_matrix 	Filename of features to use in model
+>    - \--x_matrix: File name of features gene expression matrix to use in the model
->    - \--filename_mut 	Filename of sample/gene mutations to use in model
+>    - \--filename_mut: Filename of sample/gene mutations to use in model
->    - \--filename_mut_burden 	Filename of sample mutation burden to use in model
+>    - \--filename_mut_burden: Filename of sample mutation burden to use in model
->    - \--filename_sample 	Filename of patient/samples to use in model
+>    - \--filename_sample: Filename of patient/samples to use in model
->    - \--filename_copy_loss 	Filename of copy number loss
+>    - \--filename_copy_loss: Filename of copy number loss
->    - \--filename_copy_gain 	Filename of copy number gain
+>    - \--filename_copy_gain: Filename of copy number gain
->    - \--filename_cancer_gene_classification 	Filename of cancer gene classification table
+>    - \--filename_cancer_gene_classification: Filename of cancer gene classification table
 {: .details}

 > ### {% icon comment %} Outputs
->    - This tool creates individual classifiers from each of the diseases specified to generate the full or pan model.
+> This tool creates individual classifiers from each of the diseases specified to generate the full or pan model.
 Each of the classifiers has a similar output as specified for the pan-cancer classifier.
 The within models are trained using the same combination of targenes but considering only one disease for training and testing.
 >    - Log file for script run and additional information
 >    - list of classifier_summary.txt for each disease
 >    - list of classifier_coefficients.tsv for each disease